grannycart/by-sound-alone_source/full-draft-manuscript/6_Chapter.md

 "Abso-fuckin'-lutely.
 I piloted lots of sub marines in and out."
 He pronounced 'sub marine' like it was two separate words.
 "I even had my pilot's license --- back when they used to be more strict about issuing them."

 "How much money will it cost to hire you?"
-Hemi Asked.
+Hemi asked.

 "Depends on what kind of money you have."